usetrmnl/byos_next/README.md

   - Update the database schema to include user management if needed
   - Consider rate limiting and other security measures

-## 🧪 Examples
+## 🧪 Recipes

-The project includes an examples section to visualize and test components in both direct rendering and bitmap (BMP) rendering forms.
+The project includes a recipes section to visualize and test components in both direct rendering and bitmap (BMP) rendering forms.
 This helps develop and test components for the TRMNL device.

-### How Examples Work
+### How Recipes Work

-Visit `[base url]/examples` to view the examples page.
+Visit `[base url]/recipes` to view the recipes page.

-To set up your own screen example, use the following structure:
+To set up your own screen recipe, use the following structure:

-1. Create your component folder in the `app/examples/screens` directory following any existing examples.
+1. Create your component folder in the `app/recipes/screens` directory following any existing recipes.
-2. Add your component and data fetching logic
+2. Add your component and data fetching logic (if needed)
-3. Add an entry to `app/examples/screens.json`
+3. Add an entry to `app/recipes/screens.json`

-Each screen is defined in `app/examples/screens.json` and can be accessed via its slug.
+Each recipe is defined in `app/recipes/screens.json` and can be accessed via its slug.

 This allows you to code and preview before pointing your device to any of the screens.

+For more details, see the [Recipes README](app/recipes/README.md).

 ## 🤝 Contributing